edkvm/ctrl/docs/reason.md

 Must Have:
+* Hooks
-* Observability
+* Schedule
 * Retry
 * Easy Modifications for parameters
 * Deploy Stages
 * Security
-* Hooks
+* Observability
+* Access for the web with an endpoint

 Should Have:
 * Consider using git interface
 * Build on the server
-* Access for the web with an endpoint

 ### Assumptions